30 On-Demand App Statistics 2021: Revenue, Downloads & Usage

 14. As per Deloitte Digital Media Trends Study, 14th edition, found that subscribers in the US have accounts with an average of four streaming video services.
 This is up from three in the last, pre-COVID report.

-1. According to Apptopia, daily download of top food delivery apps in US declined from 265K to 185K from February to Sunday, March 15 2020.
+1. According to Apptopia, the daily download of top food delivery apps in the US declined from 265K to 185K from February to Sunday, March 15, 2020.

-2. As per analysis of Adroit Market Research, Online Food Delivery Market to hit $161.74 Billion by 2023 worldwide.
+2. As per the analysis of Adroit Market Research, the Online Food Delivery Market to hit $161.74 Billion by 2023 worldwide.

-1. As the COVID-19 pandemic spreads across the U.S., record number of daily downloads increase for grocery delivery apps.
+1. As the COVID-19 pandemic spreads across the U.S., the record number of daily downloads increases for grocery delivery apps.

-4. As per research of eMarketer.com, In 2020 44.1 millions smartphone app users use at least one food delivery app on their smartphone and it is expected to reach 59.5 millions smartphone food delivery app users which is 23.8% of US smartphone users.
+4. As per the research of eMarketer.com, In 2020 44.1 million smartphone app users use at least one food delivery app on their smartphone and it is expected to reach 59.5 million smartphone food delivery app users which are 23.8% of US smartphone users.

 5. According to research firm Edison Trends, DoorDash has the highest share of consumer spending among US food delivery apps at 27.6%.
 This is closely followed by Grubhub and Uber Eats, which capture 26.7% and 25.2% respectively.